MicrosoftDocs/customer-insights/ci-docs/predict-product-recommendation.md

 Sometimes, only certain products are beneficial or appropriate for the type of prediction you build.
 Use product filters to identify a subset of products with specific characteristics to recommend to your customers.
 The model will use all the products available to learn patterns but only use the products matching the product filter in its output.

-1. In the **Add product information** step, add your product catalog entity that contains information for each product.
+1. Add your product catalog entity that contains information for each product.
 Map the information required and select **Save**.

 1. Select **Next**.

-1. In the **Product filters** step, choose between the following options.
+1. Select **Product filters**:

    - **No filters**: Use all products in the product recommendation prediction.